 - Mechanical Systems – the study of how rigid bodies and flexible joints add functionality to larger designs

 SLU's robotics minor builds on the knowledge of mathematics and science that students develop in their primary program by providing coursework that exposes them to the different disciplines that intersect in the field of robotics while allowing them to gain fundamental experience in one of the disciplines.
-This exposure will give graduates an ability to work in one discipline while understanding how their work interacts with the other systems that form a complete robotic product.
+This exposure will give graduates the ability to work in one discipline while understanding how their work interacts with the other systems that form a complete robotic product.

 Students in the Robotics minor will complete 18 total credits focusing on one area related to robotics while exploring how other areas interface with each other to form a complete robot.
 Courses are categorized into 4 topical areas--linear systems, software systems, embedded systems, and mechanical systems.
 In one topical area, they will choose three courses (9 credits), one of which is denoted as a terminal course.
 Students will also take three additional courses (9 credits) from the remaining topical areas.
 Of the six courses for the minor at least three must come from courses outside the student’s primary major and cannot be required for their primary major.